menach123/dsc-mod-3-project-online-ds-ft-090919/README.md

 non normal
 t 0.8218997716903687, p 5.651193714584224e-05
 ```
-The null hypothesis is that the tested distribution is normally distributed, and the alternative hypothesis is that the distribution is non-normal.
-A p values threshold is 0.05.

-The p values for the bootstrap order data are below 0.05, so they are non normal.
+*The null hypothesis was rejected.* The p values for the bootstrap order data are below 0.05, so they are non normal.
 Bootstrapping will need to be used

 </details>